 How We Approach Rescue Projects

-In many ways, Rescue Projects can be more challenging than de novo development.
+In many ways, Rescue Projects can be more challenging than de novo development projects.
 Code has already been written, often by somebody else who is no longer available to answer questions.
 Documentation may be incomplete, if available at all.

 We’ll discuss all of these options with the client and help decide the best course of action.
-Typically, within a few week of initial contact we’ll have a solid recommendation and plan on how best to proceed in order to turn your rescue project into a success.
+Typically, we’ll have a solid recommendation and plan on how to best proceed to turn your rescue project into a success within a few weeks of initial contact.